aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 - I once again felt the need to create a bunch of architecture diagrams
 	- to get my bearings in a new context
 - I once again tried a few tools that could render diagrams from data in text files — even tried hacking something up with HTML+CSS
-- But I was once again stymied, and once again fell back to using GUIs with proprietary binary file formats (mostly LucidChart)
+- But I was once again stymied, and once again fell back to using GUIs with proprietary binary file formats ([OmniGraffle](https://www.omnigroup.com/omnigraffle), [LucidChart](https://www.lucidchart.com/), Graphviz, [Keynote](https://www.apple.com/keynote/))
 - I was bummed, and I kept randomly searching the web for diagramming tools… EDIT
 - But then I stumbled across Structurizr.